pcaston/OpenPeerPower.github.io/source/_docs/installation/synology.markdown

 Running these commands will:

-- Install Home Assistant
+- Install Open Peer Power
-- Enable Home Assistant to be launched on `http://localhost:8123`
+- Enable Open Peer Power to be launched on `http://localhost:8123`

 Using the Synology webadmin: